 Disclaimer: this post is going to be extremely long!
-So grab a cup of coffee and let your boss know you’re going to be late for work 😉 I’m sharing all about our decision to have a home birth, and telling the whole birth story for our newest baby, Jojo.
+So grab a cup of coffee and let your boss know you’re going to be late for work 😉 I’m sharing our home water birth story, why we decided on a home birth, and how we welcomed our newest little one into our lives.

 Joe and I didn’t decide to have a home birth until well into this pregnancy.
 We were planning on a birth center birth, just like Naomi’s.
 Subconsciously, I think I wanted to recreate Naomi’s birth.
 It was beautiful; we had the most wonderful and supportive birth team (and I wanted to somehow transport back to Virginia both our student midwife and our nurse from Naomi’s birth, too, since they had since both moved away), it was a successful vbac, there were no complications, no hospital transfer, and recovery was relatively “easy.”
 I wanted to somehow try to guarantee all of that for our little boy’s birth.
 We were working with our friend and midwife Kelly Jenkins of Blue Ridge Birth, and were planning on just delivering the baby at the same birth center as Naomi.